CHG Shapley: Efficient Data Valuation and Selection towards Trustworthy Machine Learning

-\textbf{Efficient and Large-Scale Data Valuation Method}: We introduce the CHG (Conduct of Hardness and Gradient) score, which assesses the influence of a data subset on model accuracy.
-By deriving the analytical expression for the Shapley value of each data point under this utility function, we significantly improve upon the $\mathcal{O}(n^2 \log n)$ time complexity of Data Shapley.
-Using our proposed CHG Shapley method, valuing the full training dataset takes at most twice the time of conventional training, equivalent to one additional model retraining.
+\textbf{Efficient and Large-Scale Data Valuation Method}: We introduce the CHG (Compound of Hardness and Gradient) score, which assesses the influence of a data subset on model accuracy.
+By deriving the analytical expression for the Shapley value of each data point under this utility function, we significantly improve upon the $\mathcal{O}(n^2 \log n)$ time complexity of Data Shapley to a single model training run.